-For those of you that frequent Rosco Spectrum, you might remember a post last year entitled Spectrum Wavelengths: Something Borrowed, Something Blue that highlighted Autism Speaks’ Light It Up Blue.
+For those of you that frequent Rosco Spectrum, you might remember a previous post entitled Spectrum Wavelengths: Something Borrowed, Something Blue that highlighted Autism Speaks and Light It Up Blue.
 The goal of the campaign is to raise autism awareness of the campaign by lighting up buildings, icons and landmarks in cities all over the world blue on the evening of April 2nd, which is World Autism Awareness Day.
-Raising autism awareness is particularly important this year because last week, the United States Center for Disease Control released findings that show rates of autism have increased in the US from one in 110 children to one in 88 children.
-So, hopefully, by lighting up more buildings and landmarks blue this year, autism awareness will be raised to help increase understanding and acceptance of individuals with autism.
+Hopefully, by lighting up more buildings and landmarks blue this year, autism awareness will be raised to help increase understanding and acceptance of individuals with autism.

 For the past several years, the operations staff at Autism Speaks has been recommending two of our filters – R80 and R68 – to facilities managers and lighting supervisors all over the world to change the illumination of their building or landmark blue.
 These filters have become the official gel colors of the Light It Up Blue campaign.

 Why blue?
 What does the color blue have to do with the autistic spectrum?
-The answer is that Autism Spectrum Disorders are almost 5 times more common among boys (1 in 54) than among girls (1 in 252).
+The answer is that Autism Spectrum Disorders are almost 5 times more common among boys than among girls.
 So, the color blue represents the boys diagnosed with Autism.

 How did Autism Speaks decide on Roscolux 80 & 68 as the colors they recommended, and why are there two?
 As the campaign was beginning to get off the ground, the staff at HOK Lighting in St. Louis took the Light It Up Blue concept to some of the clients they had worked with to illuminate the exterior of their buildings, and they convinced them to change the color of the light shining on their buildings to blue.
 In order to make it as easy as possible – the professionals at HOK Lighting recommended that their clients choose either Roscolux #80 for spaces with brighter lights or more reflective, light-colored buildings and Roscolux #68 for spaces with lower intensity light fixtures or less reflective, darker buildings.
 This easy recommendation got back to the national organizers for Autism Speaks and they began sharing HOK’s R80/R68 specification as a part of the How To Light It Up Blue section of their website.
 Having two, specific products to suggest made it easier for the Autism Speaks team to convince buildings and landmarks to light themselves up blue on World Autism Awareness Day.